An Approach to Constrained Polynomial Optimization via Nonnegative Circuit Polynomials and Geometric Programming: Introduction

 The first contribution of this article is an extension of the results in \cite{Iliman:deWolff:GP} to constrained polynomial optimization problems.
 We focus on the class of \struc{\textit{ST-polynomials}}, that are polynomials which have a Newton polytope that is a simplex and which are satisfying some further conditions; see Section \ref{SubSec:PrelimSONC}.
 The starting point is a general optimization problem from \cite[Section 5]{Iliman:deWolff:GP}, see \eqref{Equ:Constrained}, which provides a lower bound for the constrained problem but which is not a geometric program.
 Using results from \cite{Ghasemi:Marshall:GP:Semialgebraic}, we relax the program \eqref{Equ:Constrained} into a geometric optimization problem; see program \eqref{Equ:ConstrainedGP} and Theorem \ref{Thm:ConstrainedGP}.
 Additionally, we show in Theorem \ref{Thm:ConstrainedSP} that \eqref{Equ:Constrained} can always at least be transformed into a signomial program; see Section \ref{SubSec:PrelimGP} for background information.
 Furthermore, we prove that the new, relaxed geometric program \eqref{Equ:ConstrainedGP} provides bounds as good as the initial program \eqref{Equ:Constrained} for certain special cases, see Theorem \ref{Thm:ConstrainedGPequality}.

-In Section \ref{Sec:ExamplesConstrained}, we provide examples comparing our new program \eqref{Equ:ConstrainedGP} with semidefinite programming in practice.
-In all these examples our program is much faster than semidefinite programming.
-Particularly, we demonstrate that, in sharp contrast to SDPs, increasing the degree of a given problem has almost \textit{no} effect on the runtime of our program \eqref{Equ:ConstrainedGP}, which fits into the previously mentioned narrative that a GP based approach is especially useful for high-degree problems, where SDP methods break down.\\ Furthermore, a bound obtained by Ghasemi and Marshall in \cite{Ghasemi:Marshall:GP:Semialgebraic} can never be better than the bound given by the $d$--th Lasserre relaxation for some specific $d$ determined by the degrees of the involved polynomials.
+In Section \ref{Sec:ExamplesConstrained}, we provide examples testing our new program \eqref{Equ:ConstrainedGP} in practice and comparing it with semidefinite programming.
+Moreover, we demonstrate that increasing the degree of a given problem has almost \textit{no} effect on the runtime of our program \eqref{Equ:ConstrainedGP}.
+This is in sharp contrast to SDPs, where one can nullify increased runtimes induced by high degrees only by additional pre-processing methods, e.g. by exploiting sparsity.

+Furthermore, a bound obtained by Ghasemi and Marshall in \cite{Ghasemi:Marshall:GP:Semialgebraic} can never be better than the bound given by the $d$-th Lasserre relaxation for some specific $d$ determined by the degrees of the involved polynomials.
 In Section \ref{Sec:ExamplesConstrained} we provide examples showing that our program \eqref{Equ:ConstrainedGP} can provide bounds which are better than the particularly $d$-th Lasserre relaxations.\\

 The second contribution of this article is to apply polynomial optimization methods based on SONCs and GPs efficiently \textit{beyond} the class of ST-polynomials.
 In Section \ref{Sec:NonSTPolynomials}, we develop an initial approach based on triangulations of support sets of the involved polynomials.
 It yields bounds for nonnegativity based on SONC/GP for \textit{arbitrary} polynomials both in the constrained and in the unconstrained case.
-We provide several examples and compare the new bounds to the ones obtained by SDP based methods.
-In all examples, particularly those with high degree, our GP based method is (significantly) faster than SDP as it had already been observed in \cite{Ghasemi:Marshall:GP,Iliman:deWolff:GP}.\\
+We provide several examples and compare the new bounds to the ones obtained by SDP based methods.\\